Our People

 Chair - Professor Helen Odell-Miller OBE, PhD, M Phil Music Therapy, BA, LGSM, Registered Music Therapist

-Professor Helen Odell-Miller is a Director of The Cambridge Institute for Music Therapy Research and Professor of Music Therapy at Anglia Ruskin University (ARU), Cambridge.
+Emeritus Professor Helen Odell-Miller is Founding Director of The Cambridge Institute for Music Therapy Research and Professor of Music Therapy at Anglia Ruskin University (ARU), Cambridge.
 She holds an honorary contract as a music therapist and researcher at Cambridge and Peterborough NHS Foundation Trust.
 She has extensive experience as a researcher and has lectured and delivered keynote lectures all over the world.
-She has led the development of the profession in the NHS, and recently ARU won a Queens Anniversary Prize for Research in Music Therapy, specifically for meople living with dementia.
+She has led the development of the profession in the NHS, and recently ARU won a Queens Anniversary Prize for Research in Music Therapy, specifically for people living with dementia.
 In addition to leading several large multi-site studies nationally and internationally, Helen's research interests are in mental health and music therapy, psychoanalysis and music therapy and supervision.
 She is author and editor of many publications including in 2009 Supervision of Music Therapy, Odell-Miller H and Richards, E and in 2013 Forensic Music Therapy Compton Dickinson, Adlam and Odell-Miller.
 Professor Helen Odell-Miller is also a member of the Research Committee of The Music Therapy Charity.
+She is a pianist, violinist and singer, and sings in Cambridge Voices.

 Vice Chair - Dr Rachel Darnley-Smith